-(7) The physician must have an active and unrestricted medical license under chapter 18.71 or 18.57 RCW without any pending enforce- ment action cases.
+(7) The physician must have an active medical license under chapter 18.71 or 18.57 RCW without any pending enforcement action cases and without any restrictions due to disciplinary action or unprofes-sional conduct.
 The applicant may substitute a copy of the license application and request an exception if the application was submitted to the Washington ((state)) medical ((quality assurance)) commission or Washington state board of osteopathic medicine and surgery ((four or more weeks)) prior to submission of the visa waiver application.